There are more than 200 different Philodendrons in the Araceae family, according to the University of Florida.

 The plant grows evenly across its entire being, be that root, stem, or leaf system.

-It is possible to slow down the speed with which Birkin grows by not providing the plant with the correct input parameters (light, water, and food), but with a little effort and care, most gardeners would be able to easily provide their Birkin with the right conditions for rapid growth.
+Slowing down the speed with which Birkin grows is possible by not providing the plant with the correct input parameters (light, water, and food).
+Still, with a little effort and care, most gardeners could easily provide their Birkin with the right conditions for rapid growth.

 Daniel has been a plant enthusiast for over 20 years.
 He owns hundreds of houseplants and prepares for the chili growing seasons yearly with great anticipation.
 His favorite plants are plant species in the Araceae family, such as Monstera, Philodendron, and Anthurium.
 He also loves gardening and is growing hot peppers, tomatoes, and many more vegetables.